Graduate Student Associations

 The Biomedical Engineering Society (BMES)

 The Biomedical Engineering Society (BMES) chapter at Rice University serves to promote the increase of biomedical knowledge and its utilization.
-Additionally, this society shall introduce students to the profession of biomedical engineering and the roles and obligations of the professional biomedical engineer, and provide an environment for social interaction and exchange of ideas between all levels of undergraduate students, graduate students, and faculty.
+The society seeks to introduce students to the profession of biomedical engineering and the roles and obligations of the professional biomedical engineer, while providing an environment for social interaction and exchange of ideas between all levels of undergraduate students, graduate students, and faculty.
 The BMES chapter at Rice is dedicated to unifying the broad interests of bioengineers, to channel their energies into looking to the future of biomedical engineering.
-To learn about the National BMES organization.

 Society of Women Engineers (SWE) at Rice University